Flegatonte/temporal-gait-analysis/README.md

 Evaluation

-Evaluation follows the cross-view identification protocol: normal-walking sequences (NM) form the gallery, while all other conditions (BG, CL) are used as probes, excluding same-view matches.
+Evaluation follows the cross-view identification protocol:
+The first four normal-walking sequences (NM) form the gallery, while the last two combined with all other conditions (BG, CL) are used as probes, excluding same-view matches.

 python -m temporal_gait_analysis.cli test \
   --data-root <DATA_ROOT> \